solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.discovery.v1alpha2.traffic_target.md

 <a name="discovery.mesh.gloo.solo.io.TrafficTargetSpec.KubeService.EndpointsSubset"></a>

 ### TrafficTargetSpec.KubeService.EndpointsSubset
 A series of IP addresses and their associated ports.
-The list of IP + port pairs is the cartesian product of the two lists
+The list of IP + port pairs is the cartesian product of the two lists.

 | Field | Type | Label | Description |